MESMER-group/mesmer/docs/source/development.rst

 ~~~~~~~~~~~~

 Whilst developing, unexpected things can go wrong (that's why it's called 'developing', if we knew what we were doing, it would already be 'developed').
-Normally, the fastest way to solve an issue is to contact us via the `MEMSER issue tracker`_.
+Normally, the fastest way to solve an issue is to contact us via the `MESMER issue tracker`_.
 The other option is to debug yourself.
 For this purpose, we provide a list of the tools we use during our development as starting points for your search to find what has gone wrong.